 (Photo by Carlo Deviti / ShutterStock)

-Now that New York City’s primaries are a few weeks away, the matchups are set, fundraising is heating up and mud is being slung.
-Some races feature incumbents facing stiff competition, while others have multiple candidates facing off over open seats that are being vacated due to term limits (and, notably, a corruption conviction).
-To help readers make their decisions before the primaries on Sept.
-12, here’s a rundown of the most notable New York City Council districts that will be competitive this fall.
+In New York City’s primaries, some races feature incumbents facing stiff competition, while others have multiple candidates facing off over open seats that are being vacated due to term limits (and, notably, a corruption conviction).
+To help readers make their decisions on Sept.
+12, here’s a rundown of the most notable New York City Council districts that will be competitive.

 The eventual Democratic candidate will face the sole remaining Republican in the race, Rebecca Harary, an entrepreneur who unsuccessfully challenged Assemblyman Dan Quart on the Stop de Blasio line in 2016.